FredericFerriere/metaheuristics_assignment/shiftedAckley/README.md

 Optimum found: -140 (known optimum -140)

-number of function evaluations: 491073
+number of function evaluations: 491,073

 computational Time: 25.6 s

 Nota: Given the nature of the algorithm, we cannot obtain convergence curves.

+### Calculating the number of function evaluations

+No calculation needed, the algorithm already returns the number of function evaluations rather than the number of iterations.